Alexander von Rohr

 Alexander von Rohr portrait photo

-I conducted my PhD research at the Max Planck Institute for Intelligent Systems as a member of the Intelligent Control Systems Group and Institute for Data Science in Mechanical Engineering at the RWTH Aachen University, both led by Prof. Sebastian Trimpe.
-I was an associated scholar with the International Max Planck Research School for Intelligent Systems (IMPRS-IS), and my PhD was supported by IAV.
+I did my PhD at the Max Planck Institute for Intelligent Systems and RWTH Aachen University, advised by Sebastian Trimpe.
+During my PhD, I was an associated scholar of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).

-Before joining the Max Planck Institute, I studied Computer Science at the University of Lübeck.
-I earned my Bachelor’s degree in Electrical Engineering from BHT Berlin.
-Between these degrees, I worked as a full-time Software Engineer in Hamburg.
+Before that, I studied Computer Science at the University of Lübeck and earned a Bachelor’s degree in Electrical Engineering from BHT Berlin.
+In between, I worked full-time as a Software Engineer in Hamburg.

 news